-It’s sustainable, has a very favorable pH level, is easy to work with, retains a lot of water and is resistant to rotting.
+It’s sustainable, has a good pH level, is easy to work with, retains a lot of water and is resistant to rotting.

-It is also used to produce flower and plant pots.
+Besides in gardening, it’s used to produce flower and plant pots.

 Charcoal can also be made from coconut shell.